Compact moduli spaces for slope-semistable sheaves: Abstract

 \section{Abstract}

-We resolve pathological wall-crossing phenomena for moduli spaces of sheaves on higher-dimensional base manifolds.
+We resolve pathological wall-crossing phenomena for mo\-du\-li spaces of sheaves on higher-dimensional complex projective manifolds.
 This is achieved by considering slope-semi\-stab\-ility with respect to movable curves rather than divisors.
-Moreover, given a projective $n$-fold and a curve $C$ that arises as the complete intersection of $n-1$ very ample divisors, we construct a modular compactification of the moduli space of vector bundles that are slope-stable with respect to $C$.
+Moreover, given a projective $n$-fold and a curve $C$ that arises as the complete intersection of $(n-1)$ very ample divisors, we construct a modular compactification of the moduli space of vector bundles that are slope-stable with respect to $C$.
 Our construction generalises the algebro-geometric construction of the Do\-nald\-son-Uhlenbeck compactification by Joseph Le Potier and Jun Li.
 Furthermore, we describe the geometry of the newly construced moduli spaces by relating them to moduli spaces of simple sheaves and to Gieseker-Maruyama moduli spaces.